 During the second and third semesters, you will focus on courses based on research for which we are internationally competitive.
 Examples are courses in climate modeling, bio- and lithostratigraphy, palaeoglaciology, and permafrost, but there is a wide range of elective and optional courses also in other subjects, such as GIS and remote sensing and hydrology.
 A large part of the teaching is conducted in the field and in the laboratory.
 Our teachers are active researchers, providing direct contact with ongoing research.
 The second year ends with a thesis, which is generally linked to an ongoing research project.
-Unique opportunities for Master thesis projects are available at our alpine research station located in Tarfala, Kebnekaise, or at our research station, Navarino Environmental Observatory in Greece.
+Unique opportunities for Master of Science thesis projects are available at our alpine research station located in Tarfala, Kebnekaise, or at our research station, Navarino Environmental Observatory in Greece.

 The program gives you skills and tools that make you attractive in the labor market, and it also prepares you for a career in research.
 Today, former students work in consultancies and various government and regional authorities.
 Many have moved on to doctoral education both in Sweden and abroad.

 Stockholm University is one of the 100 highest-ranked universities in the world and Sweden’s largest institution of higher education with top-quality education and outstanding research in a wide variety of fields.